ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 ```

-We need a way to get the current environment (production, development, testing) of our application.
+Now we need a way to get the current environment (production, development, testing) of our application.
 We can store this as an environment variable.

 ```env
 APP_ENV=development

 ```

-To get the environment variable, we can use the os package:
+To get the environment variable, we can use the `os` package from the standard library:

 ```go
 package config